CalebLy/CPSC210Project/README.md

 creative adaptation of *Frankenstein*

 ## User Stories
-    - I want the user to be able to pick up items that are then stored in an inventory
+    - I want the user to be able to kill bats which puts a batwing in their inventory
-    - I want each item to be interactable by the user and have specific effects
     - I want the inventory to display all items and to allow the user to drop, use, and read a short description of the items
     - I want the user to be able to freely move around
     - I want the user to be able to engage in set dialogue with created NPCs
-    - I want the user to be able to save multiple files where they are able to choose to play as different characters
+    - I want the user to be able to save multiple files where they may or may not choose different story choices.
-    - I want each character to have different storylines - different dialogues and scenarios - and to be presented in a list of characters
+    - I want there to be a different storyline depending on certain important choices in dialogue